SunshroomChan/Fireworks-PM4/README.md

 # Fireworks-PM4
-A plugin by BlockHozirons and updated to API 4 by me Fixed some and support latest Pocketmine-MP version This plugin will add Fireworks to your Pocketmine Server
+A plugin by BlockHozirons and updated to API 4 by<br>
+Fixed some and support latest Pocketmine-MP verion<br>
+This plugin will add Fireworks to your Pocketmine Server
 ## API
 ### Adding firework items to a player's inventory